canyon289/canyon289.github.io/dev/content/DeepRLBootcamp.md

 Status: published

 I just spent the weekend at the Berkeley Reinforcement Learning Bootcamp.
-Below you'll find a collection of my thoughts and my reccomendations if you should attend.
+Below you'll find a collection of my thoughts and my recommendations if you should attend.

 # Recommendations
 I'm guessing most people will care about this so I'll just put it at the top.
-My reccomendation is basically split into three categories.
+My recommendation is basically split into three categories.

 ## I'm at least lightly interested in AI/RL and my employer will pay
 Then you should definitely come.
 It's definitely worth the weekend because no matter what you'll be walking out of here with more knowledge than when you started.
-The informatin has been condensed by the experts to maximize your learning in a short time.
+The information has been condensed by the experts to maximize your learning in a short time.

 ## I'm interested but I'm paying myself
 Sort of a toss up here.
 The bootcamp is pretty expensive but it still might be worthwhile.
 Read on for more details to see if it's worth it for you.

-# An approximate achedule and what was covered
+# An approximate schedule and what was covered
 The bootcamp was split over two days, with approximately 12 hours of activity each day.
 In a day specifically there about